Tales of Terror (1962) starring Vincent Price, Peter Lorre, Basil Rathbone, Joyce Jameson by Roger Corman

 The Black Cat

 A personal favorite of the three, this actually combines The Black Cat with The Cask of Amontillado.
-Peter Lorre plays an Montresor Herringbone, abusive, alcoholic husband, who abuses his wife Annabel (Joyce Jamison) until she gives him the little food money she makes from sewing to waste at a bar.
+Peter Lorre plays an Montresor Herringbone, abusive, alcoholic husband, who abuses his wife Annabel (Joyce Jamison) until she gives him the little food money she makes from sewing ….
+For him to waste at a bar.
 There, he meets Vincent Price‘s character – an upper crust, fancy, foppish character.
 Surprised at the alcoholic’s expertise, he helps his inebriated friend home — and becomes smitten with his beautiful wife.

 Unlike The Comedy of Terrors, here it’s clear that the love birds aren’t simply platonic in love, but in full adultery.
 Which causes the cuckolded husband to plan revenge, and the murder of the “lovebirds”.
 This is where The Cask of Amontillado comes in.